• Skip to primary navigation

 Looking down at a table with a bowl of yaki udon with a pair of chopsticks.

 The best part about these insanely delicious Japanese udon noodles is that you can cook the entire dish from start to finish in under 15 minutes.
-If you loved this easy udon recipe, be sure to check out our easy chicken lo mein, Vietnamese garlic noodles, or garlic chili oil noodles!
+If you loved this easy udon recipe, be sure to check out our easy bihun goreng, chicken lo mein, Vietnamese garlic noodles, or garlic chili oil noodles!

 What is Yaki Udon?